vbergenp/hello-world/README.md

 # hello-world
-Just another repository to learn Github
+Just another repository to learn Github.
 This is only for testing and educational purposes.